ropensci/terrainr/README.md

 can be imported into the Unity rendering engine.

-At the absolute simplest level, terrainr provides a convenient and consistent API to downloading data from the National Map, currently supporting downloading DEMs from the 3D Elevation Program and orthoimages from the National Agriculture Imagery Program.
+At the absolute simplest level, terrainr provides a convenient and consistent API to downloading data from the National Map.

 ``` r
 library(terrainr)